Pakistan's former Prime Minister Imran Khan leaves high court after getting protection from arrest

-After a lengthy hearing and the court granted him bail, Khan spent hours more in the court building, as he and his legal team were locked in apparent negotiations over his exit from the site.
-He was to head to his home in the eastern city of Lahore, according to his lawyers.
+After the court granted him bail, Khan spent hours more in the building, as he and his legal team were locked in apparent negotiations over his exit from the site.

+As he headed to his home in the eastern city of Lahore, Khan put out a video statement from his vehicle saying the Islamabad police tried to keep him within the courthouse through different tactics, and authorities allowed him to travel only when he threatened to tell the public he was being held there against his will.

 The long list of around 100 court cases, on charges ranging from fomenting violence to corruption, still stands against Khan.
 But the week’s turmoil illustrated the danger of moving against him.
 After he was abruptly arrested on Tuesday, widescale protests erupted, turning into clashes with police and mob attacks on government buildings and even military installations.